yoyu777/ml-demo/README.md

 ```

 2) Modify `project_config.cfg` if necessary.
+You may also want to modify the variables in `terraform/state-bucket/main.tf` (TODO: automate this).

 3) Create a Service Linked Role for ECS using CLI.
 You may already have this role created if you used ECS in the AWS account before.